blockparty-sh/cpp_slp_graph_search/README.md

 # Integration

 You can use any grpc client to connect to a running server.
 It is recommended you disable max message size.
 Use the definitions in the `./pb` directory.

+# TODO

+cslp\_fuzzer:
+    instrument with afl

+set up ubsan

+build with "-fsanitize=address" and/or "-fsanitize=undefined"

+port to use boost instead of c++17 for easier building

+gs++:
+    look into sending txs and early exit based on that

+add grpc queries for
+    look up slp utxos by scriptpubkey
+    look up slp utxos for a specific token by scriptpubkey look up all utxos for a specific token by scriptpubkey look up slp utxo
+    look up slp token (stats/details + minting baton)

+rollback using transactions instead of input/output
+    rollback slp as well

+track block headers so we know when to automatically rollback

+evict mempool items if new tx with same input used
+    this could be a chain of transactions so must recurse this should also be done during new block processing

+query rpc for mempool items on startup to add

+rest:
+    add broadcast endpoint
+    add gettxproof endpoint

+    look up slp utxos by scriptpubkey
+    look up slp utxos for a specific token by scriptpubkey look up all utxos for a specific token by scriptpubkey look up slp utxo
+    look up slp token (stats/details + minting baton)

+test:
+    use slp-unit-test-data for json

+swig:
+    set up targets to build cslp wrappers for variety of languages